 Technology Standard : The student develops the essential technology skills for using and understanding conventional and current tools, materials and processes.
-The student will: LA.1112.6.4.1 - select and use appropriate available technologies (e.g., computer, digital camera) to enhance communication and achieve a purpose (e.g., video, presentations); and LA.112.6.4.2 - routinely use digital tools for publication, communication and productivity.
-English Language Proficiency Standards Beginning: The student will: use appropriate available technologies to enhance communication; and select and use technology tools to publish and present information on a variety of topics.
-Intermediate: The student will: - access simple information from electronic sources, including audiovisual, telecommunications, computers, multimedia, interactive technology and uses the information to increase communication skills; - demonstrate the ability to evaluate media messages including attempts to manipulate the language; - report to the class in written or oral form using information obtained through the use of technology Advanced: The student will: - strengthen communication skills through the use of software applications, including spreadsheets and digital multimedia presentations, including online communications and database management; - prepare and analyze oral or written reports or projects which require the use of visuals, multimedia, props, and technology; - apply digital tools (e.g., word processing, web, tools, graphics organizers) to publications and presentation.
+The student will: LA.910.6.4.1 - use appropriate available technologies to enhance communication and achieve a purpose (e.g., video, digital technology); and LA.910.6.4.2 - routinely use digital tools for publication, communication and productivity.
+English Language Proficiency Standards simple informatio graphics from ele including audio-v telecommunication isual, Intermediate: The student will: - access simple information from electronic sources, including audiovisual, telecommunications, computers, multimedia, interactive technology and uses the information to increase communication skills; - demonstrate the ability to evaluate media messages including attempts to manipulate the language; - report to the class in written or oral form using information obtained through the use of technology.
+Advanced: The student will: - strengthen communication skills through the use of software applications, including spreadsheets and digital multimedia presentations, including online communications and database management; - prepare and analyze oral or written reports or projects which require the use of visuals, multimedia, props, and technology; - apply digital tools (e.g., word processing, web, tools, graphic organizers) to publications and presentation.